vladgh/docker_base_images/s3sync/README.md

 The download location inside the container defaults to `/sync` and can be changed via the `SYNCDIR` environment variable.

+If you are using Docker Swarm with secrets, the credentials file for AWS is automatically read if a `aws_credentials` secret exists.
+This will link to `~/.aws/credentials`.
+For more information on Docker Swarm secrets, read: https://docs.docker.com/engine/swarm/secrets/ For information about a AWS CLI credentials file, read: http://docs.aws.amazon.com/cli/latest/userguide/cli-config-files.html

 ### Commands
 - `download`: (default) downloads the files and exits
 - `upload`: uploads the files and exits